pulsar-edit/.github/POLICY.md

 # Policy

-This document will lay out the official policies used within Pulsar-Edit.
 This document lists the various policies that have come about naturally as the project progressed and so deserve to be properly documented and viewable by anyone.
+These are guidelines based on what works for Pulsar-Edit, and may not be followed to a T, but they are general practices that arose naturally over time that we tend to at least loosely adhere to.
+There are no express consequences for failure to follow this policy at this time, but their principles are meant to be good enough to _want_ to adhere to.

 ## Polls